Educado-App/resources/TESTING_GUIDELINES.md

 So if your file is inside a route folder, you should add your test file inside a router folder, inside the test folder.

-## What should i name my test files?
+## What should i name my unit test files?

 you should use the same name for your test file, as the actual file you are trying to test, and use .test.js as the postfix.
 - e.g: <b>homePage.js</b> ---> <i>test file will be named</i> ---> <b>homePage.test.js</b>